 Coming from the North

-If approaching from the north or from Manhattan, the best way to reach the port is via Interstate 78.
+If approaching from the north or from Manhattan, the best way to reach the port is via Interstate 78 (New Jersey Turnpike).
 From here, you’ll take Exit 14A, looping around to head south.
 Once you pass through the tollbooth, stay toward your right, going onto the elevated roadway, which is Port Jersey Boulevard.

 Coming from the South